 Margaret reflected on her move to 1980s Sydney: “There’s no Pacific Islanders there and I think that’s quite strange because my dad’s half Māori and I’ve always had that influence.
 It’s totally Whitesville and that’s reflected in the music as well.
 There’s no soul music, it’s very much rock and roll.
 There’s people who want soul music but the radio won’t play it, it’s such a male rock tradition there.”
 (Rip It Up, October 1992)

 Robyn Smith with fellow Brit Barry Blue authored the songs ‘Escaping’ and ‘Guilty People’ for the album.
 Smith and Blue had previously written two tracks for the 1982 Heatwave album Current that Blue had produced.
 Although Smith had worked in the funk field, soul-influenced songs on Safety In Numbers were more suited to pop radio than the dancefloor.

-Margaret had a well-established fan base from the Peking Man hits and her in-concert exposure via the popular When The Cat’s Away tours.
+Margaret had a well-established fan base from the Peking Man hits and the popular When The Cat’s Away tours.

 Although Kerry Brown had done earlier shoots for the cover of her debut album, it was decided that a re-shoot with another New Zealand photographer, Polly Walker, would achieve a more suitable album cover image.